Komárom-Esztergom County 3rd constituency

 The 3rd constituency of Komárom-Esztergom County (Komárom-Esztergom megyei 03. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Komárom-Esztergom 03.
 OEVK.

-Since 2014, it has been represented by Judit Czunyi-Bertalan of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Nikolett Árvay of the Tisza Party.

 Geography

 The 3rd constituency is located in western part of Komárom-Esztergom County.

 List of municipalities

 The constituency includes the following municipalities:

 Members

 The constituency was first represented by Judit Czunyi-Bertalan of the Fidesz from 2014, and he was re-elected in 2018 and 2022.
+In the 2026 election, Nikolett Árvay of the Tisza Party was elected representative.